elasticio/elasticio.github.io/content/_getting-started/snapshot-overview.md

 Containers that house the steps often get started and stopped, for example, to conserve resources.
 When a container is stopped, the [Component](integration-component) loses all the data that was in processing.
 In case this Component has to start again, it will have to request and process the same data all over again.

 That's where snapshots come in handy.
-A snapshot contains Component state at some particular time.
-The next time that Component has to start - it will start from the same point it ended the last time.
+A snapshot contains information about Component state when it was run last.
+The next time that Component runs, it will start from the same point it ended the last time.
 Basically, a snapshot saves a step's last action.
 This way:

 - The Component avoids possible data duplication caused by overwriting the same data every time it starts.

-- Save time and resources by keeping the data the Component already processed.
+- The Platform saves time and resources by keeping the data the Component already processed.

 It is important to understand, that taking snapshots and using them is an asynchronous process.
 This means that if a Component fails before another snapshot is taken, it will lose all the data between failure and the last snapshot.

 Also, an important thing is that there can only be one snapshot per step in a Flow.
-A snapshot is limited to `5 KB`, so please refrain from trying to use it as an intermediate database and writing unnecessary data there.
+A snapshot is limited to `5 KB`, so **please refrain from trying to use it as an intermediate database and writing unnecessary data there**.

 ## Use Cases
 Obviously, there are many similar Components, so rather than mention their names, we will base the scenarios on Component functionality: